Stainy3244/homeassistant-addons/README.md

 ## 📦 Current Add-ons

-### Dispatcharr
+### Dispatcharr - IPTV Stream management tool
-My first add-on - currently working for my needs and only being updated with upstream changes.
+### WatchState - Sync what you've watched on Plex with Jellyfin (and vice-versa)

-### WatchState
+### Teamarr - Sports Stream EPG addon to compliment Dispatcharr

-A straight lift of the upstream docker with necessary tweaks for HomeAssistant use
+All are straight lifts of the upstream with tweaks for HomeAssistant compliance

 ## 🚧 Project Status